-- USB 3.1 devices and USB 3.0 devices are supported only when inserted into a USB 3.0 port.
+- 1. You can attach only supported USB devices to a guest operating system. everRun systems support up to and including USB 3.2 Gen 1 (5 Gbps) devices. everRun systems do not support USB 3.2 Gen 2 (10 Gbps), or higher, devices in the guest operating system.
+However, you can insert a Gen 2 or higher device into a Gen 1 host port, which forces the device to operate at the Gen 1 (5 Gbps) speed; in this case, you can attach the device to a guest operating system.
+(USB 3.2 Gen 1 (5 Gbps) devices are formerly referred to as USB 3.1 Gen 1 devices, and USB 3.2 Gen 2 (10 Gbps) devices are formerly referred to as USB 3.1 Gen 2 devices.) - 2.
 Some USB devices claim to be 3.0 compatible, but are not.
-If you are using such a device, switch to another USB device that is 3.0 compatible. - 2.
-Do not attach a USB 3.0 (or higher) device to a VM running one of the following operating systems because these operating systems do not support USB 3.0 devices: - Do not attach a USB-attached SCSI (UAS) compliant device to a VM because the system does not support UAS devices. - 4.
-The VM must be running in order for you to attach a USB device to it.

-- 5. By default, USB devices are enabled for attachment to VMs.
-To change this configuration, see Configuring VM Devices. - 6.
+If you are using such a device, switch to another USB device that is 3.0 compatible. - 3.
+Do not attach a USB 3.0 (or higher) device to a VM running one of the following operating systems because these operating systems do not support USB 3.0 devices: - Windows 7 Desktop - Windows Small Business Server 2011 - An older Linux distribution such as CentOS 6.6 - 4.
+Do not attach a USB-attached SCSI (UAS) compliant device to a VM because the system does not support UAS devices. - 5.
+The VM must be running in order for you to attach a USB device to it. - 6.
+By default, USB devices are enabled for attachment to VMs.
+To change this configuration, see Configuring VM Devices. - 7.
 Use either of the following methods to detach (that is, eject) a supported USB device from a Windows-based VM: - Clicking Eject in File Explorer-If you eject the device from File Explorer, you must detach it in the everRun Availability Console using the procedure below.
 Then, physically remove it from the everRun system and reinsert it before reattaching to the same or another VM. - Clicking Safely Remove Hardware and Eject Media in the taskbar-If you eject the device from the taskbar, you must detach it in the everRun Availability Console using the procedure below.
 You do not need to physically remove it from the ever-Run system before reattaching it to the same or another VM.